 Add the leek, carrot, mushrooms and lotus root slices to the broth and simmer for about 3 minutes

 Dissolve the miso paste using a few spoonful of the broth

 Remove from heat and serve with the green onions as garnish

-The goji berries are sweet and the lotus root is crunchy.
+Goji berries are sweet and the lotus root is crunchy.
 A nice contrast.
-It is a vegetarian congee, no meat in it.

 200g lotus root